ChristianR839/DeepSpace2019/README.md

 Accessories:
 - Intake
-- Wrist / Shoulder (two diffrerent components)
+- Wrist / Shoulder (two different components)
 - Elevator

 Thank you to Austin and Brent for helping us write these files